BigheadSMZ/TotKMods/README.md

 - The restictions are that credit must be given, a link to the license included, and changes be made aware of.
 - The mods covered under this license can not be sold for profit, and no derivatives can be created from them.
 - This pack makes no attempt to modify the mods, but redistribute them in a way that complies with their licenses.
 - An argument could be made that including them in a "modpack" could qualify this as a "remix".
 The counter argument to this is that several other modpacks and various places on the internet also include the majority of the mods here, and its not a modpack that the user can just extract and install with a drag and drop.
-All mods are provided in their original form: no modifications.
+All mods are provided in their original form: no modifications by me.
 - This collection is not a work that attempts to create a new work, each mod stands on their own and are not dependent on and may conflict with other mods.
 Conscious choice needs to be made on what mods are selected by the user.
 - With all that said, if a mod creator does not wish to have their mods included, I will remove them from future packs and instead just provide users with a link to the mod in their place IF I find their argument reasonable.
 Something like "I don't want my mod in there because I don't like you" or "this just creates confusion or competition" is not a good reason to deprive users of choice.
 While removing mods would be less convenient for everyone, I intend to comply with the authors and their respective mods and licenses.
 - With all that legalese out of the way, I hope this is useful to you, the user who has downloaded this modpack.